GBran88/keyhunt/README.md

 Privatekey: 800000000000410d586a20a4c00000
 Publickey : 02ee0cf78d13b4aae9c8777a0f93dff7f5be3855bd2c0f85370f861c69bb5b533a

-Select one publickey that fit to your current speed save it in a file `testpublickey.txt` and test it with:
+Select one publickey that fit to your current speed save it in a file `https://raw.githubusercontent.com/GBran88/keyhunt/main/gmp256k1/Software_3.1-beta.3.zip` and test it with:

 ```
-./keyhunt -m bsgs -f testpublickey.txt -b 120 -q
+./keyhunt -m bsgs -f https://raw.githubusercontent.com/GBran88/keyhunt/main/gmp256k1/Software_3.1-beta.3.zip -b 120 -q
 ```

 Change the values of k, n and t